Dillon8775/Quality-of-Queso/README.md

 # A quality of life mod, with a bunch of cool _QOL_ features.

-### Currently compatible with Minecraft versions ***1.21.6-1.21.9.***
+### Currently compatible with Minecraft versions ***1.21.6-1.21.10.***

 ---

 # _Chest Searching!_
 ### A search bar for chests, ender chests, barrels, and shulker boxes, which highlight the items you are looking for!
 ## Searching Features:
-- #### Search by item name (just type the item name in the search bar, ex. grass) [since v1.2]
+- #### Search by item name (just type the item name in the search bar, ex. grass) [since: v1.2]
-- #### Search for multiple items (separate each item with a command, ex. "grass,dirt,iron") [since v1.2.1]
+- #### Search for multiple items (separate each item with a command, ex. "grass,dirt,iron") [since: v1.2.1]
-- #### Search by tag (begin search query with a #, ex. "#logs", works with all vanilla and non-vanilla tags) [since v1.2, full tag support since v1.2.1]
+- #### Search by tag (begin search query with a #, ex. "#logs", works with all vanilla and non-vanilla tags) [since: v1.2, full tag support since v1.2.1]
-    - Searching by tag will make all items display what tag(s) they are in if you hover over them. [since v1.2.1]
+    - Searching by tag will make all items display what tag(s) they are in if you hover over them. [since: v1.2.1]
-- #### Exclude item from search (begin search query with a !, ex. searching "log" will display any item that does _not_ contain "log" in its name) [since v1.2.1]
+- #### Exclude item from search (begin search query with a !, ex. searching "log" will display any item that does _not_ contain "log" in its name) [since: v1.2.1]
+    - The transfer button will have a hint of red to represent tag transferring. [since: v1.3.6]

 ![Chest searching feature.](https://i.imgur.com/wrOeB2D.gif)

 ---

-# _Inventory Sorting!_
+# _Inventory Management!_
 #### Adds two small buttons to chests and shulker boxes, which allow the player to transfer the items in the chest to the inventory, and vice-versa.
 - #### By utilizing the Chest Search feature, you can transfer _only_ the searched items.
 - #### If you hover over the button with an item in the cursor, only items which are equal to the cursor's item will be moved. [since: v1.2.1]
+    - The transfer button will have a hint of green to represent stack filtering. [since: v1.3.6]
+    - The transfer button will have a hint of red when searching by exclude (!) [since: v1.3.6]
+    - The transfer button will have a hint of blue when searching by tag (#) [since: v1.3.6]
+- #### You can also quickly transfer items by using CTRL + C (move items from container -> inventory) and CTRL + I (move items from inventory -> container) [since: v1.3.6].
-- #### Note: in order to transfer items from the player's inventory to the container, you must hold down the ALT key for the button to become active.
-This is done to prevent moving items from the inventory to the container *by accident.* You can disable this if you'd like.
+- #### Note: You can prevent accidentally moving items from the player's inventory to the container by enabling the "Require ALT to move" option in the Quality of Queso options.

 ![Chest transferring feature.](https://i.imgur.com/91vGfnG.gif)
 #### (since: v1.2)